vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 ```

 For more details on the `v install` command, run `v help install`.
 Since
-`geo` does not have any dependencies, we skip this step for our workflow.
+`geo` does not have any dependencies, we skip this step in our workflow.

 We can now start checking the codebase to ensure that it passes the minimum
 standards we set.
 V ships with its own opinionated tool for formatting V source code.